Scottish-Tech-Army/streetassist-exporter/docs/data.md

 - The table `places` is just directly used, but comes from CSV.

-## Parsing subfields into views for Power BI
+## Secondary views

+Having built the views, and got the data into a useful format, we go through another stage.
+For example, the `client_provisions` field (that we extracted from the inspection items table and linked to the inspection in question) is a string of values representing things provided (such as "First Aid" or "Contact Friends") separated by `||`; we want to extract the various valid values to find out what was provided.
+Hence we parse things further into more detailed views.

-Various views are now created that extract data
+These views are as follows.

-- The view `AllDigitalSUF` contains the contents of `inspectionview` appropriately filtered.
+- The view `all_suf_view` contains the contents of `inspectionview` appropriately filtered and restructured.
 This map is fairly straightforward, but not totally trivial.
 For examples, `inspectionview` contains the job outcome (extracted from a field in `inspection_items`) as `job_outcome`, and it is in this view that the outcome values are parsed.

-- The view `SummaryView` is a nightly summary.
+- The view `nightly_view` is a nightly summary.
 It combines data from `signincount` (to extract the number of volunteers each night) with data from `inspectionview`, and sums the data for all interactions over the night (for example, counting how many interactions had each type of outcome).

 ## Creating Power BI tables